Key Takeaway

 Can I use semaglutide if I am vegetarian?

 Yes.
-Semaglutide itself does not contain animal products (it is a synthetic peptide).
+Semaglutide itself doesn't contain animal products (it's a synthetic peptide).
 The main dietary consideration is ensuring adequate protein intake while on the medication.
 Work with a dietitian familiar with South Asian vegetarian diets if possible.

 Should I qualify for semaglutide at a lower BMI?